Arrow Wood Programming

 - Field Hockey

-- Waterfront – Sitting on 3000 feet of lake frontage, the waterfront and its activities are a big part of life at Arrow Wood.
-We offer swimming, sailing, kayaking, SUP, Waterskiing and more!
+- The Waterfront – Sitting on 3,000 feet of lake frontage, the waterfront and its activities are a big part of life at Arrow Wood.
+We offer Swimming, Sailing, Kayaking, SUP, Waterskiing, and more!

 - Outdoor Adventure – With 130 acres of land Arrow Wood has plenty to offer any outdoor enthusiast.
-We offer Mountain Biking, A Ropes Course, Camping, Hiking and more!
+We offer Mountain Biking, Climbing Wall, Ropes Course, Fishing, Camping, Hiking, and more!

-- Digital & Media Arts – When we thought about building a sports camp, we realized that no matter how awesome our campers are at sports, the odds say that they probably won’t become professional athletes.
-The good news is that there are lots of other ways to be involved in the sports and entertainment world.
-At Arrow Wood we have created a program where our campers will be ‘running’ many aspects of the camp, such as video production, assistant coaching, analytics, social media, writing articles, and helping make new apparel.
+- Sports Marketing & Media – There are many ways to be involved in the sports and entertainment world.
+At Arrow Wood we have created a program where our campers will be ‘running’ many aspects of the camp, such as Video Production, Assistant Coaching, Analytics, Social Media, Journalism, and designing apparel.

 - The Arts – Even the worlds best athletes have other interests.
-We encourage and foster creativity in the form of Creative arts, drama, music and more!
+We encourage and foster creativity in the form of Creative Arts, Drama, Music, Dance, and more!

 Rise & Shine – Guiding Principle: Start Each Day Right

-It’s 8 AM and a beautiful day in the Berkshires.
+It’s 8:15 AM and it’s a beautiful day in the Berkshires!
 Time for everyone to get up, stretch, and eat a good breakfast to get ready for the day ahead.

 1st Period – Guiding Principle: Specialized Sport Improvement

-A 90-minute age-appropriate workout for your child’s core sport of choice.
-We do this first thing in the morning for multiple reasons: First, it’s cooler in the morning, and second, we believe in getting our “work” in early while everyone’s fresh.
+Campers start their day with a 90-minute age-appropriate workout in the core sport (or sports) of their choice.
+First period begins with an all-camp dynamic workout designed to warm up the body and focus the mind.
+We do our intensives first thing in the morning because the weather is cooler and we believe in getting our “work” in early while everyone is fresh.

 2nd Period – Guiding Principle: Discover New Passions